-Open the Wall Street Journal and we guarantee it won’t be long before you come across an article about hedge funds.
+Open the Wall Street Journal or log into bloomberg.com and it won’t be long before you come across an article about hedge funds.
 If you’re not an experienced investor or you don’t work in the finance industry, the term may go right over your head or get mixed up with other terms like private equity and venture capital.
 A hedge fund is a pooled investment vehicle that has a management team overseeing the investments in an attempt to maximize returns for investors.
 Whether you’re a newbie or a seasoned trader a financial advisor can provide customized insight into how best to reach your goals.

 How Hedge Funds Work